 This method deletes the credential with the given identifier from the credential store.
-If deleting is not possible (e.g. if the refered credential does not exist) the method returns false, and true otherwise.
+If deleting is not possible (e.g. if the referred credential does not exist) the method returns false, and true otherwise.

-5.1.2 ABCE methods for Verifiers
+5.2 ABCE methods for Verifiers

-'''

-verifyTokenAgainstPolicy(p:PresentationPolicyAlternatives,

-t:PresentationToken, store:boolean) → PresentationTokenDescription or

-String[]

-'''
+''' PresentationTokenDescription verifyTokenAgainstPolicy( PresentationPolicyAlternatives p, PresentationToken t, boolean store) '''

-This method, on input a presentation policy p and a presentation token t, checks whether the token t satisfies the policy p, and checks the validity of the cryptographic evidence included in token t.
+This method, on input a presentation policy p and a presentation token t, checks whether the token t satisfies the policy p and checks the validity of the cryptographic evidence included in token t.
 If both checks succeed and store is set to true, this method stores the token in a dedicated store and returns a description of the token that includes a unique identifier by means of which the token can later be retrieved from the store.
 If one of the checks fails, this method returns a list of error messages.